jonatasgrosman/findpapers/README.md

 This advanced usage documentation can be a bit boring to read (and write), so I think it's better to go for a storytelling approach here.

-Let's take a look at Dr. McCartney's research.
-He's a computer scientist interested in AI and music, so he created a search query to collect papers that can help with his research and export it to an environment variable.
+*Let's take a look at Dr. McCartney's research.
+He's a computer scientist interested in AI and music, so he created a search query to collect papers that can help with his research and exported this query to an environment variable.*

 ```console
 $ export QUERY="([artificial intelligence] OR [AI] OR [machine learning] OR [ML] OR [deep learning] OR [DL]) AND ([music] OR [song])"
 ```

-Dr. McCartney is interested in testing his query, so he decides to collect only 20 papers to test whether the query is suitable for his research.
+*Dr. McCartney is interested in testing his query, so he decides to collect only 20 papers to test whether the query is suitable for his research.*

 ```console
 $ findpapers search /some/path/search_paul.json --query "$QUERY" --limit 20
 ```

-But after taking a look at the results contained in the ```search_paul.json``` file, he notices two problems:
+*But after taking a look at the results contained in the ```search_paul.json``` file, he notices two problems:*
- - Only one database was used to collect the 20 papers
+ - *Only one database was used to collect all the 20 papers*
- - Some collected papers were about drums, but he doesn't like drums or drummers
+ - *Some collected papers were about drums, but he doesn't like drums or drummers*

-So he decides to solve these problems by reformulating his query.
+*So he decides to solve these problems by reformulating his query.*

 ```console
 $ export QUERY="([artificial intelligence] OR [AI] OR [machine learning] OR [ML] OR [deep learning] OR [DL]) AND ([music] OR [song]) AND NOT [drum*]"
 ```

-He will also perform the search limiting the number of papers that can be collected by each database.
+*He will also perform the search limiting the number of papers that can be collected by each database.*

 ```console
 $ findpapers search /some/path/search_paul.json --query "$QUERY" --limit-db 4
 ```

-Now his query returned the papers he wanted, but he realized one thing, no papers were collected from Scopus or IEEE databases.
+*Now his query returned the papers he wanted, but he realized one thing, no papers were collected from Scopus or IEEE databases.
 Then he noticed that he needed to pass his Scopus and IEEE API access keys when calling the search command.
-So he went to https://dev.elsevier.com and https://developer.ieee.org, generated the access keys, and used them in the search.
+So he went to https://dev.elsevier.com and https://developer.ieee.org, generated the access keys, and used them in the search.*

 ```console
 $ export IEEE_TOKEN=SOME_SUPER_SECRET_TOKEN